 Ephedrine is a naturally occurring stimulant found in the Ma Huang (Ephedra vulgaris) plant. d-Pseudoephedrine is a decongestant and I-Ephedrine is a bronchadialator.
 Both can be found in many over the counter cold preparations.
 Older methods of manufacturing methamphetamine including those that start with phenylacetone yield a mixture of dextro and levo forms.
 Reduction of d-Pseudoephedrine or I-Ephedrine yields the more potent dextro-Methamphetamine.
 For this reason there is a great demand by illicit methamphetamine manufacturers for ephedrine and pseudoephedrine.
 In an attempt to reduce the clandestine manufacture of methamphetamine, certain laws have been enacted to control the possession of "bulk" ephedrine and pseudoephedrine.
 Controls have also been placed on preparations having ephedrine as the only active ingredient.
-Because of its decongestant properties, phenylpropanolamine (PPA) can be found in over the counter cold preparations such as Contact.
-PPA also has anorectic properties and can be found in diet pills such as Dexatrim.
-Because the reduction of PPA yields amphetamine, it is sometimes encountered in clandestine laboratories.
 The 1S,2S configuration known as cathine is a Schedule IV controlled substance.
 Cathine is found in various European drug preparations, but is rarely encountered in the United States.